 Is Matlab Free?

-MATLAB is an interactive and mathematical computing programming environment, widely used in the field of data preprocessing, data analysis, exploration, experimentation, algorithm development, application development, problem-solving, and visualization.
-MATLAB functions are organized in the form of libraries known as Toolbox.
-It’s a product of The MathWorks Massachusetts, USA.
-MATLAB provides ample features such as ease of use, no variable declaration, complex matrices handling, easily used graphics, concise syntax, etc. This distinguishes it from other scientific programming languages such as C and FORTRAN.
-Moreover, MATLAB can handle the multi-dimensional array.
+Matlab provides ample features such as ease of use, no variable declaration, complex matrices handling, easily used graphics, concise syntax, etc., which distinguishes it from other scientific programming languages such as C and FORTRAN.
+Matlab can handle the multi-dimensional array.
 Matlab’s internal data structure is limited to a two-dimensional matrix.
-But to handle a multi-dimensional array, one can create its own function in MATLAB.
-Hence, Matlab is a great success. let us discuss this in the MATLAB free article in detail.
+But to handle a multi-dimensional array, one can create its own function in Matlab.
+Hence both Matlab is a great success.

 It is a high-level matrix language with functions, control statements, data structures, input/output, and object-oriented programming features.